wittedtech/Interview-Prep-Guide/Java-Coding-Questions/Cache-Design-Question.md

   **Attributes:**

-  `capacity:` The maximum number of items the cache can hold.
+  `capacity`: The maximum number of items the cache can hold.
-  map: A HashMap that maps keys to nodes in the doubly linked list. head and tail: Nodes to represent the boundaries of the doubly linked list.
+  `map`: A HashMap that maps keys to nodes in the doubly linked list.
+  `head and tail`: Nodes to represent the boundaries of the doubly linked list.

   **Methods:**

   `get(int key):` Retrieves an item from the cache.
   `put(int key, int value):` Adds or updates an item in the cache.
-  `Helper` methods for managing the doubly linked list:
+  `Helper` methods for managing the `doubly linked list`:
   `addNode(Node node):` Adds a new node right after the head.
   `removeNode(Node node):` Removes an existing node from the list.
   `moveToHead(Node node):` Moves an existing node to the head.
   `popTail():` Removes the node at the tail and returns it.

   **Node Class**